Executive guests from the week tell “Mad Money” host Jim Cramer how they take on the competition.» Read More

-NEW YORK— Stocks that moved substantially or traded heavily Monday on the New York Stock Exchange and the Nasdaq Stock Market:.
+NEW YORK— Stocks that moved substantially or traded heavily Tuesday on the New York Stock Exchange and the Nasdaq Stock Market:.
 Alcatel-Lucent, up 58 cents to $4.93.
 JPMorgan Chase& Co., up 97 cents to $63.04.

 Some of the names on the move ahead of the open.